Online Doctorate in Reading and Literacy Programs

 Career Outlook

 Positions for professionals with doctorates in reading and literacy will likely remain in demand in the near future.
-The BLS reports that jobs for social and community service managers and instructional coordinators will grow 15% and 10%, respectively, between 2020 and 2030.
-These figures exceed the average projected growth rate of 8% across all occupations during the same period.
+The Bureau of Labor Statistics (BLS) reports that jobs for social and community service managers and instructional coordinators will grow 9% and 2%, respectively, between 2022 and 2032.
+These figures either match or exceed the average projected growth rate across all occupations during the same period.

-An online doctorate in reading and literacy can qualify most individuals for postsecondary education, curriculum development, adult literacy, and nonprofit work.
-Graduates might also assist adults learning English as a second language.
+An online doctorate in reading and literacy can qualify you for postsecondary education, curriculum development, adult literacy, and nonprofit work.
+You might also assist adults learning English as a second language.
 Also, a doctorate can expand access to managerial and leadership opportunities.

 See what you can do with a doctorate in reading and literacy.
 Learn more about careers in education.